BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 #### Node CPU Saturation

 Very low CPU requests (i.e., `5m`) may be assigned to workloads such as Jenkins that have minuscule CPU usage when idle, and rely on CPU limits to burst during pipeline runs.
-A potential risk with this configuration is if the node a workload is scheduled on is being heavily utilized, the workload will not be able to burst much higher than the given CPU requests, potentially causing significant slowdown.
+A potential risk with this configuration is if the node a workload is scheduled on is being heavily utilized, the workload will not be able to burst much higher than the given CPU requests, potentially causing a significant slowdown.

 However, this will not cause pod evictions, and CPU throttling (extensively below CPU limits) can be mitigated ensuring nodes across the cluster are evenly balanced and not overutilized.